justinmklam/personal-blog/content/posts/2025/05/hugo-tips-and-tricks/index.md

 ![Obsidian settings -> Files and links](settings.png)

 Note that the filename of the pasted image may not render correctly by Hugo, since it typically doesn't play well with spaces in image filenames.
-To fix this, just rename the image in Obsidian, which will automatically update the link in your Markdown post.
+To fix this, just rename the image in Obsidian, which will automatically update the link in your markdown document.
 ## Plugins

 Some days I want to stay within Obsidian and not have to open a separate terminal to commit my changes to Github, and the [Obsidian Git Plugin](https://github.com/Vinzent03/obsidian-git) makes that possible.
 After setting it up, you can do normal git operations straight from Obsidian for a truly seamless workflow.